-He is Editor and Co-Founder of both print and electronic editions of the magazine Annals of Improbable Research (A.I.R.), the author of the new book This is Improbable Too (coming March 2014 in the UK, August 2014 in the US), and of the earlier book This Is Improbable.
-He is a regular columnist for The Guardian newspaper and he is the man behind www.improbable.com.
+He is Editor and Co-Founder of both print and electronic editions of the magazine Annals of Improbable Research (A.I.R.), the author of the new book This is Improbable Too (published March 2014 in the UK, August 2014 in the US), and of the earlier book This Is Improbable.
+He is a regular columnist for The Guardian newspaper and blogger for the Boston Globe's BetaBoston.com, and he is the man behind www.improbable.com.

 Marc is the father and Master of Ceremonies of the Ig Nobel Prize Ceremony, honoring achievements that make people LAUGH, then THINK.
 The Prizes are handed out by genuine Nobel Laureates at a gala ceremony held each autumn at Harvard University and broadcast on the internet and on National Public Radio.

 The Washington Post called Marc "the nation's guru of academic grunge."
 The Journal of the American Medical Association called him "the Puck of Science."
 He has been called many other things.